-Address: 40 lako Place (Honolulu International Airport), Honolulu,
+Address: 140 lako Place (Honolulu International Airport),

-HI 96819/ ph.
+Honolulu, HI 96819/ ph.
 831-6835

-FACULTY: Brian Isaacson, Bill Rothe, Evelyn Greene,
+FACULTY: Evelyn Greene, Brian Isaacson, Brian Quinto,

-Mike Willett, Brian Quinto
+Bill Rothe, Mike Willett

-PROGRAM MISSION: The Aeronautics Maintenance & Technology program's mission is to:
+Program Mission: The Aeronautics Maintenance and Technology program's mission is to:

-Provide students with the opportunity to gain the documented knowledge and experience to qualify for certification as aircraft mechanics as required by Part 65 and in the manner prescribed by Part 147 of the Federal Aviation Regulations, as approved by the Honolulu Flight Standards District Office.
+- Provide students with the opportunity to gain the documented knowledge and experience to qualify for certification as aircraft mechanics as required by the Code of Federal Regulations Title 14 Part 65 and in the manner prescribed by CFR Title 14 Part 147, as approved by the Honolulu Flight Standards District Office. - Enable students to attain their personal educational goals by becoming highly qualified aviation maintenance technicians, meeting the needs of the aviation industry and thereby promoting safety in aviation.